Chamssiddine/DevOps-Mentorship/microservices/README.md

 Rearchitecting entails the most complex process with more steps than any other method.
 But the benefits (when executed successfully) easily justify the investment.

 # Benefits of re-architecting applications for the cloud
+.
 Supplementary business: Aligning the changes to business transformations provides clients to leverage the makeover to align with new business prospects and supplementary revenue streams.
+.
 Reduced cost of ownership: Large applications run on legacy-based hardware infrastructure are expensive.
 Reducing large infrastructure costs is no small thing for companies considering rearchitecting applications for the cloud, where they can be more affordably operated and scaled.
+.
 Increased agility and scalability: Cloud-native applications are highly adaptable by nature.
 When you migrate entire applications to the cloud, they automatically become more agile, thanks to microservices models that enable CI/CD pipelines and easily updated functionality to meet end-user needs.
+.
 Better resilience: Monolithic applications are at risk of app-wide failure every time one component breaks.
 Cloud-native microservices isolate faults so that your applications are more resilient and can operate even as developers address bugs and other issues.
+.
 Sophisticated security: It’s true that security can be complex for cloud-native applications, but when executed correctly, they also have important benefits such as better visibility and monitoring.

+# Challenges to consider

+Rearchitecting does have challenges that should be carefully considered:
+- Cost: While it’s true that rearchitecting yields cost savings over time, the initial financial investment is substantial.
+- Expertise and experience: Rearchitecting requires high-level DevOps skills and expert code knowledge.
+Developer teams not versed in cloud-native practices will encounter frustration and likely make missteps that could adversely affect the process.
+Companies without the internal experience and expertise to execute should consider hiring consultants who can help.
+- Time: Rearchitecting is not an overnight process.
+Companies with urgent migration needs may want to consider using other “R” methods for time-sensitive migrations rather than rushing the rearchitecting process.